WalletWasabi/WasabiDoc/docs/why-wasabi/Coins.md

 ```

 :::tip
-Because of this privacy leak, Wasabi does not utilize RBF fee bumping.
+Because of this privacy leak, Wasabi does not utilize RBF fee bumping, even though it signals it to mimic other wallets fingerprint.
 :::